SEO Nigel Stevens on Brian Dean’s Skyscraper Technique

-If you were to ask a room of digital marketing consultants, “What’s the best plan for creating content for startups?” the overwhelming majority of them would swear by the skyscraper blog post strategy.
+If you were to ask a room of digital marketing agency and SEO consultants, “What’s the best plan for creating content for startups?” the overwhelming majority of them would swear by Brian Dean’s skyscraper content marketing strategy.

-I’ll give you a hard and fast definition of the skyscraper technique deeper in this article, but from a big picture standpoint, it’s essentially about overwhelming the reader with an encyclopedia-style article that covers everything under the sun related to a search term.
+I’ll give you a hard and fast definition of the skyscraper technique in this article.
+Still, from a big-picture standpoint, it’s essentially about overwhelming the reader with an encyclopedia-style article that covers everything related to a search term.

 But what if there was an alternative to earning your search ranking without having to produce giant guides?
-What if, instead of beating the top posts by word count, you could take a more Spartan approach and win with simplicity and elegance instead?
+What if, instead of beating the top posts by word count, content agencies took a more Spartan approach and won with simplicity and elegance instead?

 If we are taking a customer-first approach and making the searcher’s experience the top priority, then serving up dense copy blocks that provoke a TLDR (too long didn’t read) response often doesn’t align.